geeksforsocialchange/faceprox/README.md

 * /page/:pagename:.ics

 where `:eventid:` is a numeric event ID for a single event, and `:pagename:` is a page name for a page that might have multiple events.
 You can find both of these in the original Facebook URLs

+## Known Issues

+* The html version is really just for basic testing.
+It has more javascript than mbasic.facebook.com, and the images may get blocked by Firefox containers or other tracking blockers